Contrasting New Fortress Energy (NFE) & Its Rivals

 |2.19

-New Fortress Energy presently has a consensus price target of $29.86, indicating a potential downside of 40.24%.
-As a group, “Natural gas distribution” companies have a potential upside of 20.07%.
-Given New Fortress Energy’s competitors higher possible upside, analysts clearly believe New Fortress Energy has less favorable growth aspects than its competitors.
+New Fortress Energy currently has a consensus target price of $29.86, suggesting a potential downside of 39.93%.
+As a group, “Natural gas distribution” companies have a potential upside of 20.46%.
+Given New Fortress Energy’s competitors higher probable upside, analysts clearly believe New Fortress Energy has less favorable growth aspects than its competitors.

 Summary